okta/okta-signin-widget/README.md

 For a high level overview of the widget's features and authentication flows, check out [our developer docs](http://developer.okta.com/code/javascript/okta_sign-in_widget.html).

+Contributors should read our [contributing guidelines](./CONTRIBUTING.md) if they wish to contribute.

 # Table of Contents

 * [Install](#install)